Board strips Little Rock teachers’ union bargaining power

 LITTLE ROCK, Ark.
 (AP) — The Arkansas Board of Education on Thursday stripped the collective bargaining power of the Little Rock teachers’ union, sparking fears of a strike even as the panel backed off a plan that critics said would be a return to a racially divided system 62 years after the integration of Central High School.

-A packed auditorium yelled “shame” at the board as it adjourned after abruptly passing a proposal to no longer recognize the Little Rock Education Association as the district’s bargaining agent when the union’s contract expires Oct.
+A packed auditorium chanted “shame” at the board as it adjourned after abruptly passing a proposal to no longer recognize the Little Rock Education Association as the district’s bargaining agent when the union’s contract expires Oct.
 31. The move came shortly after the panel voted to return local control of Little Rock’s schools to a board that will be elected in November 2020.

 The 23,000-student district has been under state control since January 2015, when it was taken over because of low test scores at several schools.

-The head of the teachers’ union said its membership will likely meet next week to discuss its next moves and didn’t rule out the possibility of a strike.
+The head of the teachers’ union said its membership will likely meet next week to discuss the next moves and didn’t rule out the possibility of a strike.
 Little Rock’s schools are out on Friday.

-“Of course only the members can make that decision and we will look at all of our options and talk to all of our members and ultimately they will decide what to do going forward,” Teresa Knapp Gordon, the union’s president, said after the vote.
+“I’m disappointed with the decisions they made today,” Little Rock Education Association President Teresa Knapp Gordon said after the votes.
+“They demonstrated their incompetence and they showed that they have not listened to the voices of the people who have told them over and over what they want.”

 The new plan for the district’s future control scraps categories the board approved last month, which would have put several predominantly minority schools under “different leadership” than the local board.
 Critics of the state’s plan have compared it to the 1957 crisis over Little Rock Central’s integration, arguing that it effectively creates two school districts with several majority-minority schools still under some form of state control.
 Scores of people gathered Wednesday night at Central High for a vigil urging the state to return the full district to local control.